-The whirlwind romance that started with a private plane ride
+He took her on a private plane ride on their first date

 Courtesy Sallie and Klaus Müller

-Today, Sallie has a YouTube channel and while Klaus no longer works in the aviation world, he continues to pursue his passion for planes in his down time.
+Today, Sallie has a YouTube channel and while Klaus no longer works in the aviation world, he continues to pursue his passion for planes in his downtime.

 Sallie and Klaus still go flying together, often with the kids in tow.